gmontee/100DaysOfCloud/Journey/034/Readme.md

 ## Next Steps

-Next, I'm going to learn about creating a Docker registry
+Next, I'm going to dig a little deeper into Docker images.

 ## Social Proof